amituttam/notes/docs/study/project-management.rst

 Scrum
 ~~~~~

+*Scrum (n): A framework within which people can address complex adaptive
+problems, while productively and creatively delivering products of the
+highest possible value.*

 #.
 Scrum also developed in the 80's and 90's primarily with OO
    development circles as a highly iterative development methodology.
    It's most well known developers were Ken Schwaber, Jeff Sutherland,